 Once operational, the Belah BESS will provide up to four hours of energy storage, enabling it to dispatch electricity during peak demand periods and enhance the stability of Queensland’s power grid.

 Australia is going big in BESS projects as evidenced by the Synergy’s Collie BESS that is touted to be the largest of its kind in the country.
+This is alongside others like Supernode battery project in Brisbane, Queensland that has recently brought its stage 1 development into commercial operations, and Stanwell BESS that has also started operations.

 Site Selection and Design

 The project site covers approximately 7.5 hectares, representing less than 2% of the total host property.
-The location was selected for its combination of environmental suitability and strategic proximity to existing infrastructure.
+The location was also selected for its combination of environmental suitability and strategic proximity to existing infrastructure.

 Key site advantages include: